The only way you can beat the lawyers is to die with nothing.

 The personal representative is most often a close relative or friend of the decedent, and must post a bond if the will does not waive it, although most usually do.
 The court then issues letters testamentary to an executor named in the will or letters of administration to an administrator selected by the court, which legally allows the personal representative to act on behalf of the estate.

 If the estate has real estate, then it may be necessary to continue paying mortgages, or real estate may have to be sold or leased.
-If the property has to be sold, then the personal representative may need to get a court order to allow the sale of the real estate and to give notice of all offers received, and may even require court approval for the final sale to the highest bidder.
+If the property must be sold, then the personal representative may need to get a court order to allow the sale of the real estate and to give notice of all offers received, and may even require court approval for the final sale to the highest bidder.

 Probating an estate that has real property located in another state requires ancillary administration, by petitioning the court that has jurisdiction over the property.
 Sometimes the ancillary administration must be conducted by a state resident, usually an attorney, who will then be entitled to an executor's or attorney's fee.
 Ancillary administration is necessary to ensure that the jurisdiction's laws are followed in transferring the property and to give creditors who have a lien on the property a notice of the transfer so that they can file their claim with the estate.